I can feel a lovely change in the air here on the Sunshine Coast and now enjoying extended hours in my garden.

 Southern Hemisphere Gardens –

-· Sow seeds or plant seedlings in prepared beds of Kale, Broccoli, Cauliflower and Cabbage…all those yummy winter soup veggies!!
+- Sow seeds or plant seedlings of Kale, Broccoli, Cauliflower and Cabbage…all those yummy winter soup veggies into prepared beds.
 Great companion plants are Nasturtium, Dill and Sage.
+Read more about good companions HERE.

 · Sow seeds of Broad Beans in temperate or cooler areas.
 Ensure the soil is well prepared with compost and a small amount of blood and bone.
 Broad Beans are also grown as a cool season green manure crop, refer to article here - Why Green Manure Crops Are Good For Your Soil